 Some firms like Morningstar conduct extensive research on mutual funds.
 They can crucial data like a fund’s asset allocation, investment strategy and manager bios.
 Such firms will also rate mutual funds according to multiple factors, including performance considers several factors, including performance.

-- Management team that has run the mutual fund for a long time
+- A management team that has run the mutual fund for a long time

 - Successful long-term performance record (but keep in mind this is no guaranteed indicator of future performance)